DarleneQing/bloem/Implmentation Plan.md

 - Three transaction types: PURCHASE, RENTAL, PAYOUT

 **Wardrobe Privacy:**
-- Default: WARDROBE_PUBLIC (visible to all)
+- Currently: All WARDROBE items visible in public wardrobe view
-- Users can set items to WARDROBE_PRIVATE (only owner sees)
+- Future: Privacy will be managed at wardrobe level (public/private toggle for entire wardrobe)
-- Public wardrobes accessible via `/wardrobe/[userId]`
+- Public wardrobes accessible via `/wardrobe/user/[userId]`
-- LISTED items always visible (in market context)
+- Items in RACK status can be listed on markets (Phase 4)

 ---